 Cut peppers in half lengthwise and grill them on each side for about 6-7 minutes or until tender, and a little charred.
 (They will soften more in the oven later)

-Place peppers in a baking dish and divide the filling among them, mounding them up high.
-Cover with foil and bake 25 minutes, remove foil, bake 10 more minutes.
+Place peppers in a baking dish and divide the filling among them, packing and mounding them up high.
+Cover with foil and bake for 25 minutes, remove foil, and bake for 10 more minutes.